tiefenthaler/uv-datascience-project-template/README.md

 ### train_autoencoder

 This file defines the training function `train_litautoencoder` to initialize and train the model on the MNIST dataset using PyTorch Lightning.
+It now returns the path to the saved model checkpoint.

 ### FastAPI Application